dersiwi/8-Puzzle-Solving/README.md

-I implemented the search with Goal_1 as the desired Goal-Configuration (arrangeTiles.py).
+I implemented the search with Goal_1 as the desired Goal-Configuration.
 As i later foud out, Goal_2 is very wide spread as the Goal-Configuration.
-So i changed my program very quickly to compare my results with the ones online (8puzzleDifferentLayout.py).

 #### Benchmarks
 The following table contains the data i was interested in when developing this little program.
 I used the configuration above to test both programs.
 (21.11.2022)